Secure CheckoutPersonal information is secured with SSL technology.

-This book is aimed at practitioners, managers, students, and educators to serve as a resource that offers a broad perspective of the applications of engineering principles, such as lifecycle planning, systems thinking, risk analysis, and human factors, in healthcare.
-This book will be an invaluable tool for the healthcare technology management workforce who are involved in the field of medicine and seek to support safe and effective patient care.
-The book can serve as a guide to the profession, exploring the discipline in depth.
+This book is aimed at practitioners, managers, students and educators, offering a broad perspective on the applications of engineering principles, such as lifecycle planning, systems thinking, risk analysis and human factors in healthcare.
+This book will be an invaluable tool for the healthcare technology management workforce who are involved in the field of medicine and those who want to support safe and effective patient care.

 - Offers readers an in-depth look into the support and implementation of existing medical technology used for patient care in a clinical setting

 - Provides basic insights into the clinical engineering profession, focusing on engineering principles as applied to the US healthcare system

 - Explores healthcare technology basics, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, and human resource management in an HTM team

 Professionals in clinical engineering, biomedical engineering, and healthcare technology management; graduate and upper-division undergraduate students in biomedical engineering courses